kachristensen/Current-Dnd-Campaigns/Session Notes/19 -  Maghaven III (8-31-25).md

 - We continued east, vibrating, killed swarm of insects.
 Cultist fishing in the water, did Mind Rot, big psychic damage, inhumanly loud shriek.
 Summoned a wyvern-like thing with worms burrowing in its skin
 	- Defeated the cultist, wyvern, and maggots.
 Cultist body didn't look human, chitinous.
 Xchitalla?
 Insect-like.
 	- Strange symbol, Rem and Lewis know of it, Xi'talla
+	- Mage hand + light in pool, we recovered a brownish split egg, insectoid.